THEVAPERSGUIDE

 • Need portability for pocket carry or discreet public use

-• Prioritize build quality and want metal construction
+• Care about build quality and want metal construction

-• Want long warranty coverage (competitors offer 90 days to 6 months)
+• Want longer warranty coverage (competitors offer 90 days to 6 months)

 The Bottom Line

-The Cartisan Inspector succeeds at being genuinely innovative in a category dominated by sameness.
-The LCD display, puff counter, and 1.8V-4.2V voltage range aren't gimmicks—they're meaningful features that improve the vaping experience.
-The Sherlock design is executed well enough to be charming rather than cheap.
+The Cartisan Inspector does something different in a category full of sameness.
+The LCD display, puff counter, and 1.8V-4.2V voltage range aren't gimmicks.
+They're useful features that make vaping better.
+And the Sherlock design is executed well enough to be charming rather than cheap.

-But innovation comes with tradeoffs.
-The plastic construction and 227g weight undermine the premium positioning, and the 30-day warranty feels inadequate for a $45 device.
-The Inspector works best as a home-use conversation piece rather than an everyday carry.
+But there are tradeoffs.
+The plastic construction and 227g weight undercut the premium positioning, and the 30-day warranty feels short for a $45 device.
+The Inspector works best as a home-use conversation piece, not an everyday carry.

-For users who've grown bored with identical pen batteries and want something that sparks interest while delivering solid performance, the Inspector offers a compelling package.
+If you've grown bored with identical pen batteries and want something that sparks interest while performing well, the Inspector delivers.
 Just don't expect to slip it in your pocket.

 Looking for more Cartisan products?
 Visit our Cartisan brand page for the full lineup.